 converts to pitch (in units of steps) as required.

-Now that we have defined a function, the last step of this example is to
+Now that we have defined a function, the next step of this example is

-mkwave the first time the code is executed (loaded from a file).
-The second time, the variable
+time the code is executed (loaded from a file).
+The second time, the

-if ! fboundp(quote(*mkwave*)) then begin exec mkwave() set *mkwave* = #t end
+if ! boundp(quote(*mkwave*)) then begin exec mkwave() set *mkwave* = #t end

 *table* is initialized to